sourcegraph/about/content/changelog/2024/visual-studio-experimental.md

 ---

 We are excited to roll out an experimental version of Cody for Visual Studio!
-This is the first step in the journey to general availability and we’d love you [hear your feedback](https://community.sourcegraph.com/).
+This is the first step in the journey to general availability and we’d love to [hear your feedback](https://community.sourcegraph.com/).

 <br />
 <Figure